All posts

 That is not bad luck.
 That is your business model.

 Most contractors give free estimates as a reflex.
 It feels like the cost of doing business.
-But when you actually run the math, the number will probably surprise you.
+But when you actually run the math, the number will make you rethink the whole approach.

 The Real Cost of "Free"